thaibault/weboptimizer/readme.md

     ...

-It's recommended to first specify if you're writing a library (preserve external dependencies note managed within current project) or an application (everything should be bundled including external libraries) since many preconfigurations are targeting on this two different use cases.
-Anyway you can customize each coonfiguration by hand in each case.
+It's recommended to first specify if you're writing a library (preserve external dependencies not managed within current project) or an application (everything should be bundled including external libraries) since many preconfigurations are targeting on this two different use cases.
+Anyway you can customize each configure by hand in each case.

     #!JSON